Day One

 “Why are you asking me a question you know the answer to as well as I do?”

 “Partly because I want to know what you remember, I guess.
 It seems an age since we’ve talked to each other beyond the immediate necessities of business.
-We used to be friends, remember?”
+We used to be friends.
+Brothers.
+Remember?”

 Hergenrather’s hands drop as he turns a silent, ice-blue assessment on the man beside him.